enguehard/enguehard.tf/content/_index.md

         folders:
           - event
       text: |-
-        My next conference presentation will be at EHES in Vienna.
+        My next conference presentation will be at EHES in Vienna. \n \n
     design:
       columns: '2'
       view: compact